1690246642/Control-Process-Simulation/README-REPORT.md

       ![Equation2](band3.PNG)

-    - Finally, the liquid phase flow rate is calculated from the following equation as follows:
+    -Finally, the liquid phase flow rate is calculated from the following equation as follows: